drago-ex/sessions/readme.md

 ```
 services:

-	# use of sessions outside presenter
+	# Use of sessions outside presenter.
 	- Drago\Http\Sessions
 ```